exoad/easy_scriptx/README.md

 # Additional Notes

-This repository's scripts primarily uses the `apt` packager to install and handle tasks, but I will gladly incorporate the installation or usage of other packagers if necessary or if perferred by the user.
+1. This repository's scripts primarily uses the `apt` packager to install and handle tasks, but I will gladly incorporate the installation or usage of other packagers if necessary or if perferred by the user.
+2. It is recommended to not clone this repository or download this repository as a whole and instead it is recommended for the user to download their needed file manually.
+The main reason is because most scripts download packages straight to the current directory, and can cause conflicts.

 # Risks